libin-n-g/Assignments/README.md

-# Assignments CS2810
+# Assignments for CS2810 Data Structures and Algorithms Laboratory
-* Lab Course in Computer Science at Indian Institute of Technology Palakkad
+* Lab Course in CS2810 at Indian Institute of Technology Palakkad in 2017 under the guidance of Dr.Jasine Babu